BBC CHEVY HYDRAULIC ROLLER CAM STAGE 10.5 TURN KEY 632 CUBIC INCH ENGINE. 915 HP AT 6000 RPM

 840 lb feet of torque at 5000 rpm.

-AFR fully cnc'd heads, Merlin IV M block.
+AFR fully cnc'd heads, Dart block.

 This engine comes fully dressed out on the front as pictured above (except for the polished intake, available as an upgrade).
 The carb, distributor, wires and starter are not included with this engine.
 We have those items available in our other listings.

 Our engines can also be built for use in marine applications.
 Pictured below is one of our bbc engines in a customer's boat.

 RUNS ON PREMIUM PUMP GAS.
 JE FORGED PISTONS AND SCAT 4340 FORGED CRANK AND H-BEAM RODS, DART BLOCK, AFR FULL CNC'd 377cc ALUMINUM HEADS

 This engine uses a tall deck block (10.200)

 Introducing our Stage 10.5 Hydraulic Roller cam, 915 hp at 6000 rpm engine.
 The build sheet is at the lower part of this listing.
 This engine is designed for high performance street rodding or strip use.